 Exosome precipitation from biological fluids could be made by altering their solubility or dispersibility.
-In general, samples are incubated with a precipitation solution containing PEG which force less soluble components out of solution.
-The precipitate containing exosomes is isolated by low speed centrifugation or filtration after overnight incubation.
+In general, samples are incubated with a precipitation solution containing PEG which forces less soluble components out of the solution.
+The precipitate containing exosomes is isolated by low-speed centrifugation or filtration after overnight incubation.
 This method is easy to use and requires no specialized equipment, also it is scalable for a large amount of samples.
 Several kinds of precipitation kits are available upon your request.

 Density gradient centrifugation refers to the combination of hyper centrifugation with sucrose density gradient to achieve separation of exosomes from non-vesicular particles, such as proteins and protein/RNA aggregates.
 Therefore, this method separates the vesicles from particles of different densities and enables the extraction of exosomes with low content.
 However, proper centrifugation time is important, otherwise, contaminant particles can still be found in the exosomes if they have similar densities.

 Immunoaffinity capture using the beads coated with antibodies, which targeted exosomal surface proteins to isolate specific vesicle populations.
 The experimental procedures include sample treatment, beads incubation and binding, low-speed centrifugation, and biological analysis of isolated exosomes.